bigsk1/voice-chat-ai/README.md

 # Text-to-Speech (TTS) Configuration:
 # TTS Provider - Options: xtts (local uses the custom character .wav) or openai (uses OpenAI TTS voice) or elevenlabs
-# Once set, if run webui can't change in UI until you stop server and restart
 TTS_PROVIDER=elevenlabs

 # OpenAI TTS Voice - Used when TTS_PROVIDER is set to openai above